esi0077/Js_obfuscator/README.md

 1. First download the last release
    - go to file directory and open cmd
      - place your code into "Input.js"
-        - run the code node obfuscator.js
+        - run CMD
+           >node obfuscator.js
                - the script will create the output.js for you
                    - you are good to go place the script from output.js into your main script

 # Todo